-Is there anything more decadent than vegan dark chocolate raspberry truffles?
+Is there anything more decadent than vegan chocolate raspberry truffles?
 Okay, maybe there is, but these are rich indulgent little bites of heaven!
-It only takes three simple ingredients to make these luscious ganache truffles, then you can roll them in your favorite coating to make them extra decadent.
-They’re perfect for a homemade gift or you can keep them all to yourself.
+It only takes three simple ingredients to make this luscious ganache, then you can roll them in your favorite coating to make them extra decadent.
+The vegan truffles are perfect for a homemade gift or you can keep them all to yourself.

 How to Make Vegan Chocolate Raspberry Truffles

-I did a mixture of different coatings instead of having them all being the same.
+I did a mixture of different coatings instead of having them all be the same for these vegan Lindt truffles.
 In the recipe below there is an estimate of how much chocolate, powder, or coconut you’ll need per truffle so you can mix things up.
-The truffles are soft and fudgy, so the coatings make it easier to hold on to them.
+The truffles are soft and fudgy, so the coatings make them easier to hold.

-I used Enjoy Life chocolate chips for the chocolate coating because they firm up quickly and create a beautiful and delicious chocolate shell around the truffle.
+I used Enjoy Life chocolate chips for the chocolate coating because they firm up quickly and create a beautiful and delicious chocolate shell around the truffle (but don't use chocolate chips for the ganache).
 Microwave the chocolate chips in a microwave-safe bowl for 30-second increments to melt, stirring in between, or melt them using a double-boiler.
-I used a fork to dip the truffle in the melted chocolate then placed them on a piece of parchment or silicone mat to firm up.
+Then use a fork to dip the truffle in the melted chocolate then place them on a piece of parchment or silicone mat to firm up.
 They do harden quickly so add a pinch of sea salt or freeze-dried raspberries immediately after dipping in melted chocolate.

 To toast shredded coconut, put the needed amount on a baking tray in a preheated oven at 350 F (180 C) for 5-10 minutes.
 Don’t walk away because they’ll toast quickly.
 If you’re using a large amount and you notice the edges are browning but not the middle, then stir the coconut around and let it continue toasting in the oven until it’s lightly browned.